nt-williams/lmtp/README.md

 ## Scope

-`lmtp` is an R package that provides an estimation framework for the casual effects of longitudinal modified treatment policies described in
-\[INSERT IVAN PAPER\].
-Two primary estimators are supported, a Targeted Maximum Likelihood (TML) estimator and a Sequentially Doubly Robust (SDR) estimator (a substitution and an IPW estimator are provided for the sake of being thorough but their use is recommended against in favor of the TML and SDR estimators).
+`lmtp` is an R package that provides an estimation framework for the casual effects of longitudinal modified treatment policies (also referred to as stochastic interventions) as described in Diaz, Williams, & Hoffman (2020).
+Two primary estimators are supported, a targeted maximum likelihood (TML) estimator and a sequentially doubly robust (SDR) estimator (a substitution and an IPW estimator are provided for the sake of being thorough but their use is recommended against in favor of the TML and SDR estimators).
 In addition to longitudinal effects,